oblac/jodd-site/doc/needmore.md

 Nevertheless, please do not hesitate to [ask support](/contact.html) for (more) details about some specific topic or feature.
 We will write it for you as soon as possible.

+Meanwhile, take a look at the _tests_ - they are always up-to-date with the syntax changes and may be a good starting point for your exploration.